neongreen/artyom.me/should-you-learn-haskell.md

 >
 > Learning C makes you a better programmer because you are forced to deal with these issues earlier and more frequently.
 You can't be sloppy and half-assed about what you write or nothing will work.
 The advantage of C is it's a simple language you can figure out on your own, which makes it a great language for learning about the machine and getting stronger in these core programmer skills.

 Okay, let's throw out the list and approach this from another angle.
-Googling “makes you a better programmer” gives us the following list of languages: Haskell, Lisp, C, APL/J/K, Clojure, F#, Scala, Erlang, Smalltalk.
+Googling “makes you a better programmer” gives us the following list of languages: Haskell, Lisp, C, APL/J/K, Clojure, F#, Scala, Erlang, Smalltalk, Go.
 We've already heard arguments for Haskell and C; what about the rest of them?

 (If you want to skip the quotes, [click here](#skip-quotes).)